top of page

 Every person has a unique story.
 This is mine.

-In middle and high school, I played Cello and Double Bass in the Orchestra, and Percussion for the marching band.
-I was a member of the Technology Students Association (TSA), participated in The American Rocketry Challenge, and designed and build sets for theater productions, and ran lighting.
-Over the summers I assisted at Millersville University teaching the same Lego Robotics camps that I attended as a youth.
+My love for building and designing only grew as I got older.
+My childhood was filled with Lego Technic, Lego Mindstorms kits, K’Nex, model planes, trains, and rockets.
+While most kids were playing sports or watching cartoons, I was attending Lego Robotics camps, joining rocketry clubs, exploring music, railfanning, and woodworking.
+In middle and high school, I played Cello and Double Bass in the orchestra and percussion in the marching band.
+I was also heavily involved in the Technology Student Association (TSA), participated in The American Rocketry Challenge, and even designed and built sets for theater productions, running the lighting as well.
+Summers were spent helping out at Millersville University, teaching the same Lego Robotics camps that I had attended as a kid.

-I attended Drexel University to pursue an education in Mechanical Engineering and Mechanics where I was accepted into the 5-year accelerated BS/MS and co-op program; however, where most students choose to drop their third co-op cycle to focus on the MS classes, I not only kept my 3rd co-op cycle but doubled-down on my MS focus by joining the Theoretical and Applied Mechanics Group (TAMG) to pursue a thesis in Finite Element Analysis (FEA) modeling of fatigue-induced crack growth propagation.
-I graduated from Drexel with a BS and MS in Mechanical Engineering in 2012, published and with over 18 months of real-world engineering experience.
+I went on to study Mechanical Engineering and Mechanics at Drexel University, where I was accepted into the accelerated BS/MS co-op program.
+Unlike most students, I kept my third co-op cycle while diving deeper into my MS focus by joining the Theoretical and Applied Mechanics Group (TAMG), where I pursued a thesis on Finite Element Analysis (FEA) modeling of fatigue-induced crack growth propagation.
+By the time I graduated in 2012, I had earned both a BS and MS in Mechanical Engineering, published research, and accumulated over 18 months of real-world engineering experience.

-In my free time I enjoy being outdoors, working on home improvement projects, working with foster youth, creating art, and spending time with my family.
-In 2014 I started an Etsy business, EngineeringCocktails, where I made blueprint style drawings of cocktails.
-I have since discontinued the Etsy business but not before landing a 5-book illustration contract for the Shake, Muddle, Stir coffee table book series published by Hardie Grant.
+In my free time, I love being outdoors, tackling home improvement projects, working with foster youth, creating art, and spending time with my family.
+In 2014, I started an Etsy business called EngineeringCocktails, where I created blueprint-style cocktail drawings.
+While I’ve since closed the business, it led to a 6-book illustration contract for the Shake, Muddle, Stir coffee table book series, published by Hardie Grant.

 bottom of page